10 Easy to Grow Vegetables for Beginner Gardeners

 Carrots

-Carrots are a cold weather root crop that are easy to grow.
+Carrots are a cold weather root crop that are easy to grow, but can be difficult to germinate.
 Make sure your soil is loose so the roots grow straight.
 Sow seeds on top of soil and lightly cover with dirt 4-6 weeks before average first frost date.
 You will need to thin seeds once they are about 3″-4″.
 Most varieties take 60-80 days until harvest.

 Peas